Wei Zhongxian

 When Zhu Youjian rose to power, he received complaints about Wei and Xu's actions.
 Zhu Youjian then ordered the Embroidered Uniform Guard to arrest Wei Zhongxian.
-Wei then committed suicide.
+Wei then committed suicide by hanging himself from a beam on the roadside of the capital before he could face the inquisition.
 Zhu then punished 161 officials and executed 24 of Wei's associates.
-Madam Ke who was also close to Wei, was beaten to death as well.
+Madam Ke, who was also close to Wei, was beaten to death.
 Many people denounced the incident, with the Chinese public writing stories dramatizing the event.
-Eventually, the Ming dynasty was destroyed and overturned by the Qing dynasty, and the Qing armies purged and persecuted the Zhu family and emperors to oblivion.
+Eventually, the Ming dynasty was destroyed and overturned by the Qing dynasty, and the Qing armies purged and persecuted the Zhu emperors and their families.

 Early life (1568–1585)

 Little is known of Wei's pre-court life.
 Wei was illiterate throughout his life, which may be an indication that he was born into a peasant or merchant class family.
-He is presumed to have been born in 1568 in Suning County (100 miles southeast of Beijing), to have married a girl with the surname of Fang and to have castrated himself at age 21 (Ming dynastic records claim that he did so in order to escape his gambling debts).
+He is presumed to have been born in 1568 in Suning County (100 miles southeast of Beijing), to have married a girl with the surname of Fang (方), and to have castrated himself at age 21 (Ming dynastic records claim that he did so in order to escape his gambling debts).
 Due to his fame in Chinese culture over the past 400 years, other stories of his early life have appeared, many showing him as a ruffian and a compulsive gambler.

 Early court life (1585–1619)

 Through a relative of his mother, Wei was able to enter into service in the Forbidden City.
 After he became an imperial eunuch, he used the name Li Jinzhong.
 As a eunuch in the Ming court, Wei slowly gained the favor of various palace officials while working in various unofficial positions.
 In 1605, he was given the job of serving meals to Lady Wang and her infant son Zhu Youjiao, who would eventually become the Tianqi Emperor.
 While serving in this position, he grew close to Zhu Youjiao's wet nurse, Madame Ke.
-As Zhu Youjiao grew older, he became extremely attached to both Madame Ke and Wei Zhongxian, treating them as his de facto parents once his mother died in 1619.
+As Zhu Youjiao grew older, he became extremely attached to both Madame Ke and Wei Zhongxian, treating them as his de facto parents when his mother died in 1619.